-You can increase and decrease humidity with a mist system, or by altering things like ventilation, heat and even the substrate and plants within your reptile’s home.
+You can increase and decrease humidity with a reptile humidifier such as a mist system, or by altering things like ventilation, heat and even the substrate and plants within your reptile’s home.

 Hygrometers can also be a useful tool for non-tropical pets, as they could help you create a more dry, desert-like environment.